-Buffalo mozzarella marinated with tomato and arugula.
-I am very grateful that my herbs garden is still giving me fresh oregano and basil.
+I am very grateful that my herb garden still gives me fresh oregano and basil.
 I love to use fresh herbs with my dishes.
-The flavor is more intensified.
-Tonight’s recipe has a savory spin to our all-time favorite Caprese.

 What is buffalo mozzarella?

 Buffalo mozzarella cheese is made from domesticated water buffalo milk and is traditionally manufactured in the southern part of Italy, Campania.